 The early history and the building steps

-It was precisely the imposition of taxes on trade routes by the Da Ripafratta lords that caused the first fights with the city of Lucca, who declared war on its unreliable vassals of Ripafratta in 1104 and conquered the fortress.
+It was precisely the imposition of taxes on trade routes by the Da Ripafratta lords that caused the first conflicts with the city of Lucca, who declared war on its unreliable subjects of Ripafratta in 1104 and conquered the fortress.
 The lords of Ripafratta, who did not have any possibility of a military reaction, called for the help of the nearby Republic of Pisa, a rising power in central Italy and on the Mediterranean sea, who had just come back from fighting in its Sardinia territory; Pisa's army fought Lucca back and took the fortress of Ripafratta.
 Lucca tried once more one year after, in 1105, but it was defeated yet again.
-The peace was obtained thanks to the imperial authority; it was fixed the legitimacy of the taxed imposed by the lords of Ripafratta and it was decided that the place was under the influence of Pisa.
+The peace was obtained thanks to the imperial authority; it fixed the legitimacy of the taxes imposed by the lords of Ripafratta and it was decided that the place was under the influence of Pisa.

-Wars among municipalities
+Wars among cities

 Florentine domain and enlargement

-The castle was disputed between Lucca and Pisa throughout the centuries with wars and sieges before eventually ending - like the rest of the territory of Pisa - in the hands of Florence, who unified the whole tuscan region under its dominion.
+The castle was disputed between Lucca and Pisa throughout the centuries with wars and sieges before eventually ending - like the rest of the territory of Pisa - in the hands of Florence, who unified the whole Tuscan region under its dominion.

 On 1628 it was given by the Grand Duke to a private citizen “ad uso d’orto con piantarci de’ frutti e viti” (lit. “to be used as an orchard for fruits and grapevines”); on 1845 it was bought by the Roncioni, a local noble family which is still the owner at the present days.